Imagine…

 Pro tip: Take your seedling trays off the heat mat once your seeds have sprouted.

-3. High heat can cause floppy seedlings.
+3. High heat can cause seed starting issues, including legginess.

 But many seedlings will have a rapid growth spurt and get leggy when they’re kept too warm.